The Baird Institute Scholarships & Grants Program

 The Baird Institute is the only dedicated cardiothoracic surgical training and research institute in Australia.

-Cardiothoracic and cardiovascular surgeons helped to establish The Baird Institute in order to foster, fund and promote research in medical undergraduates, graduates, advanced trainees and its own surgeons.
+Established by cardiothoracic and cardiovascular surgeons, the Institute exists to foster, fund and promote research among medical and science undergraduates, graduates, advanced trainees and specialist surgeons.

 Information for Scholarship Applicants